OLC-Bioinformatics/redmine-docs/docs/analysis/mobsuite.md

 - [AMRsummary](amrsummary.md) — combines ResFinder acquired-AMR results with MOB-suite plasmid-location predictions.
 - [Plasmid-Borne Identity](plasmidborneidentity.md) — searches assemblies for user-supplied targets and predicts whether matching targets are plasmid-borne.
-- [PHASTEST](phastest.md) — detects prophage regions in bacterial genomes and plasmids rather than reconstructing plasmids.
+- [PHASTEST](phastest.md) — detects prophage regions in assembled bacterial
+  genomes.
+Use MobSuite for predicted plasmids and PHASTEST for prophages when both types of mobile genetic element must be investigated.